 If you're coming from other parts of Red Rock, catch the Bonnie Springs Ranch entrance and simply follow it all the way in.

-The Restaurant and Bar has a pond out front where you'll see different kinds of ducks wading around.
+The Restaurant and Bar has a pond out back where you'll see different kinds of ducks wading around.

-In the past I've seen Geese and Swans and I've been meaning to ask where they've gone because the last 3-4 times out here I haven't seen any of them hanging out.
+In the past I've seen Geese or Swans and I've been meaning to ask where they've gone because the last 4-5 times out here I haven't seen any of them hanging out.

-Out front by the pond they have the old gumball machines with goodies for the critters, but bring some quarters if you or the kids would like to feed them.
+Around the pond they have old fashioned gumball machines with goodies for the critters, but bring some quarters if you want these goodies to feed them.
 If the restaurant is low on coin, they may not be able to give you any.

 If you take a walk around the grounds by the pond, you'll see Peacocks strolling around the walkways and buildings there.

-There's lots of them and if you set it up right you can get a good pic with one since they're pretty used to people.
+You'll definitely see them and if you set it up right you can get a good pic with one since they're pretty used to people.
 The above mentioned goodies help with that!

 They still have some large pens where you may see a bull, horses or other large animals.
-In the past, these areas were part of the Zoo before it got incorporated with Old Nevada.
+In the past, many of these areas were part of the Zoo before it got added to Old Nevada.

 In the restaurant and bar, you'll find a natural warmth and coziness from its wood and amber lit Western themed interior.